 The Department of Women, Youth and Persons with Disabilities (DWYPD) leads the implementation of the NYS through the NYDA.
-A key instrument for the delivery of the programme is the Presidential Youth Employment Fund (PYEF), which is administered by the Government Technical Advisory Centre and the Jobs Fund at the National Treasury.
-Through the PYEF, funding from the Presidential Employment Stimulus is channelled to organisations that provide service opportunities for young people.
-At this stage, the focus is on non-profit organisations with well-established structures, the capacity to offer service opportunities at scale and strong existing linkages to the communities they serve.
+A key instrument for the delivery of the programme is the Presidential Youth Employment Fund (PYEF) through which funding from the Presidential Employment Stimulus is channelled to organisations that provide service opportunities for young people.
+At this stage, the focus is on non-profit organisations with the capacity to offer service opportunities at scale and strong existing linkages to the communities they serve.